andrew-wilkes/godot-color-picker-text-button/README.md

 ## Features of the button

-* it uses a white style box that is modulated with the picked color
+* it uses a style box that is modulated with the picked color
 * the color of the text is flipped between a light and dark color to give good contrast with the background color
 * the color picker is simplified by default, removing the sliders
 * a tool script automatically copies the style and darkens the shade for the button states